TERREMEMBER/znbase/docs/content/v1.3/develop/ecosystem-integrations/apache-kafka.md

 $ ./bin/kafka-server-start.sh config/server.properties &
 ```

-Now create the Kafka topic that will be used to persist messages in the YugabyteDB table we created earlier.
+Now create the Kafka topic that will be used to persist messages in the ZNbaseDB table we created earlier.

 ```sh
 $ ./bin/kafka-topics.sh --create \